-Once the decision has been made to produce an MMP the process of compiling the plan lifecycle.
+Once the decision has been made to produce an MMP the process of compiling the plan encompasses the 9 principal steps presented in Figure 2-1 below.

+The MMP however remains an 'active' document which continues to evolve and develop during its lifecycle.
 Accordingly, once the initial nine steps have been successfully completed (including monitoring and reporting requirements), the process recommences with the identification of new actions and associated targets which instigates the second generation of the MMP.
-As a result, ary 2024 subsequent generations of the MMP can be incorporated into the management and operation of the subject development for as long as necessary or potentially even for the entire existence of the development.
+As a result, subsequent generations of the MMP can be incorporated into the management and operation of the subject development for as long as necessary or potentially even for the entire existence of the development.